-Adam Taraska enters his seventh season as head coach of the Panthers in 2019-2020.
+Adam Taraska enters his ninth season as head coach of the Panthers in 2022.

-Over the past 6 seasons at the helm, Taraska has won 83 games and coached 13 All-Skyline Conference players.
-He has coached one Skyline Player of the Year, one Skyline Rookie of the Year, and multiple Skyline players, pitchers, and rookies of the week.
+Over his tenure as head coach at Purchase, Taraska has won 99 games and coached 17 All-Skyline Conference players.
+He has coached one Skyline Player of the Year, one Skyline Rookie of the Year, two All-Region players and multiple Skyline players, pitchers, and rookies of the week.

-Taraska started his collegiate coaching career as an assistant at DII Caldwell College in 2008, the same year the Cougars won the Central Atlantic Collegiate Conference regular season crown and conference tournament, advancing to the DII Northeast Regional Tournament.
+Taraska started his collegiate coaching career as an assistant at D-2 Caldwell College in 2008, the same year the Cougars won the Central Atlantic Collegiate Conference regular season crown and conference tournament, advancing to the D-2 Northeast Regional Tournament.

 At the high school level, Taraska spent the 2006 and 2007 seasons as head coach at Greens Farms Academy in Westport, CT.
 In addition, he has been a coach for the AAU Connecticut Blue Jays since 2002, in which time he has led many teams to Top 10 regional and national finishes.
 He has coached at every level from 13U-18U.
-Most recently, he coached the CT Blue Jays 18U Scout team in 2017.
+Most recently, he coached the CT Blue Jays 18U Scout team in the summer of 2020.

 Prior to coaching, Taraska was a decorated athlete and four-year starter at the University of Bridgeport.
 Captain of the Purple Knights in 2003, he earned a B.S. in Human Services.
 He is currently pursuing a Master’s Degree in Sport Management from SUNY Cortland.
 He resides in Bridgeport, CT.

 Mark Jurczak enters his ninth season of coaching at Purchase in 2022.
 His responsibilities include overseeing the Panther pitching staff and recruit management.